jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 The `glDrawArrays()` command tells OpenGL that we wish to draw triangles, the `0` specifies that the first vertex starts at the 0 index in the buffer and the `3` specifies the number of vertices we want to draw.
 Since we no longer need the vertex attribute array, we disable it using `glDisableVertexAttribArray()`.

 Don't get too excited just yet.
 As good programmers we should clean up after ourselves and not leave bits of data lying around.
-After the close of the `do` loop we de-allocate the vertex and buffer objects as well as deleting the shader program.
+After the close of the do/while loop we de-allocate the vertex and buffer objects as well as deleting the shader program.

 ```cpp
 // Cleanup